menu

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fertile has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fertile a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small city, Fertile does not have a public transit system used by locals to get to and from work.
+Fertile is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Fertile home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fertile residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fertile include Norwegian, German, Swedish, Czech, and Irish.
+The greatest number of Fertile residents report their race to be White, followed by Native American.
+Important ancestries of people in Fertile include Norwegian, German, Czech, Swedish, and Irish.

 The most common language spoken in Fertile is English.
 Other important languages spoken here include Polish and German/Yiddish.